 Next, pick the x3g file for the desired extruder and temperature, and ‘print’ it.
 Temperature is not crucial, you should pick a temperature that is high enough for the filament to flow but not too high to bake it.

 When it has finished, measure the remaining distance between the reference point and your mark (or end of the strand).
 You can calculate the extrusion multiplier from the difference between the measured and expected distance (100 mm).

 For instance, if you marked 110 mm and the final distance is 17 mm, you extruded 17 -

 (110 - 100) = 7 mm less than expected, or only 93 mm instead of 100.
 This means your extrusion multiplier should be 100/93 = 1.0753.

-The first example is more likely than the latter, because you will usually get under-extrusion due to the extruder gear teeth biting into the filament.
-See the bottom of this page for an explanation).
+The first example is much more likely than the latter because you will usually get under-extrusion due to the extruder gear teeth biting into the filament (see the bottom of this page for an explanation).
 Realistic values for the multiplier for PLA and ABS should be around 1.03.
 For very flexible filaments it can be as high as 1.2.

 You should repeat the test at least twice for the same filament to check consistency of the result.
 If the two tests deviate, do a third one to get a better estimate.

 The extrusion rate during the test should be slow enough for most filaments.
 If you find it extrudes too fast for some really flexible filament or so, either use a lower F value in the G-code source files and convert them to X3G files using GPX, or ask me.